Kh-Harakeh/Introductory_Python/README.md

 # Introductory_Python
-A problem-based approach introductory Python course on Quera.org
+I signed up for a problem-based approach introductory Python course on Quera.org, so chose some problems that I had solved to share it with you.